Bears rattle Longhorns to give Peevey first win - Orange Leader

 The Bears extended their lead with another Morris touchdown late into the second quarter.
 Landry took care of most of the carries on the drive, using the option to keep the defense on their back foot.
 He rushed for 53 yards and tossed a quick 14-yard pass on the drive, and Morris would punch it in from four yards out.
 The PAT went wide, making the score 13-0 Bears with just two minutes left in the half.

 The Longhorns finally had a good drive going midway through the third quarter, but the Bears defense put a stop to it.
-Not only did Dwight Davis force a fumble, he scooped it up and scored from 50-plus yards out for the touchdown.
+Not only did Granger force a fumble, he scooped it up and scored from 50-plus yards out for the touchdown.
 The Battlin’ Bear defense showed up big when it mattered and put a dagger into the Longhorns going up three scores.
 After the PAT went in, the Bears led 20-0 with 4:59 left in the third quarter.

 The Battlin’ Bears find another touchdown as the third quarter was winding down.
 Morris and Landry would take care of the rushes on the drive, pushing it down the field and getting at least five yards a carry between them.
 Morris punched in his third touchdown of the night from nine yards out.
 The Bears went for two but come up short, making the score 26-0 with 32 seconds left in the third quarter.